 The network partition resolution feature (NP resolution) sends ping to or checks a LISTEN port of a device that is always on and can return a response to ping etc. (access destination).
 If there is no reply, this feature judges that the device entered the NP status and executes the specified action (such as a warning, recovery action, and server shutdown).

-The access destination in the following table are used as ping devices for Microsoft Azure.
+The access destination used on Microsoft Azure described in the following table.

 (\) A private IP address of an internal load balancer (ILB) cannot be used because it does not reply to ping.